alexeygrigorev/mlwiki.org/index.php/Inverse-Rules_Algorithm.md

 ---
-title: "Inverse-Rules Algorithm"
 layout: default
 permalink: /index.php/Inverse-Rules_Algorithm
+tags:
+- data-integration
+title: Inverse-Rules Algorithm
 ---

-# Inverse-Rules Algorithm

 ## Inverse-Rules Algorithm
 This is an approach for query rewriting used in [LAV Mediation](LAV_Mediation)
 - radically different from [Bucket](Bucket_Algorithm_(Data_Integration)) and [Minicon](Minicon_Algorithm)